-The structure design of electrode materials is one of the most important factors that determines the electrochemical performance of energy storage devices.
+The structural design of electrode materials is one of the most important factors that determines the electrochemical performance of energy storage devices.
 In recent years, hollow micro-/nanoarray structures have been widely explored for energy applications due to their unique structural advantages.
-The complex hollow interior and shell arrays enable fast ion diffusion/transport, provide abundant active sites and accommodate volume variation.
-Moreover, the direct contact of the hollow arrays with the substrates would enhance mechanical stability during long-term cycling.
-Until now, huge process has been achieved in rational design of various hollow array architectures.
-However, the related summary has been rarely reported.
-Herein, the multifunctional merits and typical synthesis strategies of hollow array structures are analyzed in detail.
-Meanwhile, their applications in electrochemical energy storage (such as supercapacitors and batteries) are summarized.
-Furthermore, the development and challenges of the hollow arrays in terms of substrate, technique-improvement and material-innovation are discussed.
+Their complex hollow interior and shell arrays enable fast ion diffusion/transport, provide abundant active sites and accommodate volume changes.
+Moreover, the direct contact of hollow arrays with substrates enhances the mechanical stability during long-term cycling.
+To date, huge progress has been achieved in the rational design of various hollow array architectures.
+However, a review on this topic has been rarely reported.
+Herein, the multifunctional merits and typical synthetic strategies for hollow array structures are analyzed in detail.
+Furthermore, their applications in electrochemical energy storage (such as supercapacitors and batteries) are summarized.
+The development and challenges of hollow arrays in terms of substrates, technique improvement and material innovation are discussed.
 Finally, their applications for energy storage and conversion are prospected.

 - This article is part of the themed collection: Recent Review Articles